 Which are much better!

-Another figurine that you can find in the stores of Catalonia is an urinating shepherd.
-However, in spite of the peculiarity of this character, it is not as popular.
+Another figurine that you can find in the stores of Catalonia is a urinating shepherd.
+However, despite the peculiarity of this character, it is not as popular.

-If you buy one for yourself or give one as a gift, there is no doubt it will stand out and there will be a lot of questions from amused friend and families.
-Although, some people may find them offensive, in reality, it is just a funny way to represent a nativity figurine.
-What a good way to make people laugh and have a fun time!
+If you buy one for yourself or give one as a gift, there is no doubt it will stand out.
+Your friends and family might even ask you about these funny little Caganer figurines.
+Tell them that, even though some people may find them offensive, in reality, it is just a funny way to represent a nativity figurine.
+What a good way to make people laugh and have fun!